-Within the Southern Water Use Caution Area, section 2.3.7 and 2.4.8.4 of the SWFWMD Applicant's Handbook shall apply in addition to the requirements in this section.
-Application of the requirements in this Section shall not result in a greater allocation than what would be provided under section 2.3.7 and 2.4.8.4 of the SWFWMD Applicant's Handbook.
+Within the Southern Water Use Caution Area, section 2.3.7 of the SWFWMD Applicant's Handbook shall be used to determine an applicant's demand; however, allocations from the

+Upper Floridan Aquifer shall be determined using section 2.8 of the CFWI Supplemental Applicant's Handbook.

 Demand quantities shall be based on raw water demand.
-Applicants shall request total water quantities in gallons per day (gpd) or million gallons per day (mgd) for each demand component, as defined below, in order to justify the quantities requested in the application.
+Applicants shall request total water quantities in gpd or mgd for each demand component, as defined below, in order to justify the quantities requested in the application.

-- A. Residential use shall be divided into single-family residential use (including mobile homes) and multi-family residential use. - B. Non-Residential or Other Metered use shall include all uses other than residential accounted for by meter.

-- C. Estimated Unmetered use shall include estimates of unmetered uses that are tracked by the applicant. - D. Treatment losses shall include significant treatment process losses associated with making the water potable, such as reject water in desalination, membrane cleaning or back-flush quantities associated with sand filtration systems.
+- A. Residential use shall be divided into single-family residential use (including mobile homes) and multi-family residential use. - B. Non-Residential or Other Metered use shall include all uses other than residential accounted for by meter. - C. Estimated Unmetered use shall include estimates of unmetered uses that are tracked by the applicant. - D. Treatment losses shall include significant treatment process losses associated with making the water potable, such as reject water in desalination, membrane cleaning or back-flush quantities associated with sand filtration systems.
 Treatment losses are calculated as raw water into the plant minus treated water out of the plant. - E. Water losses are equal to the total water plant input minus all accounted uses described in A. through D. above.
 Water losses shall not exceed 10% of total distribution quantities. - F. Exports / Imports shall include the quantity of water delivered to other entities through agreements or contracts and the duration of the water service delivery.
-For those utilities which purchase supplemental water from another utility, the volume of water historically purchased (or contracted to be purchased for proposed uses) for an average and maximum daily basis and the duration of the agreement / contract shall be provided.
+For those utilities that purchase supplemental water from another utility, the volume of water historically purchased (or contracted to be purchased for proposed uses) for an average and maximum daily basis and the duration of the agreement / contract shall be provided.